planqtn/planqtn/DEVELOPMENT.md

 - `local` mode - this is what end users will use, and what the CLI is meant to be used for in production and CI/CD environments.
 The tool operates in $HOME/.planqtn and has prepackaged configuration definitions for the supabase / k8s clusters.
 It does not need the project git repo to work.
 The postfix on all objects (containers, docker network, supabase instance) is `-local`.

 - `dev` mode - it works solely from the git repo, and is meant to "dog food" our own CLI tool, but without the need to build the tool and install it every time things change, also allowing for fast reload of function development in supabase.
 The postfix on all objects (containers, docker network, supabase instance) is `-dev`.
-The `dev` mode also allows for image building (`images` subcommand), and deployment to the cloud environments.
+The `dev` mode also allows for image building (`images` subcommand), and deployment to the cloud environments. the `dev` mode is what's used for cloud deployment as well.

-### Dev mode - using htn for development
+### Dev mode - using htn for development (and cloud deployment)

 Simply run `hack/htn` instead of `htn`, and things should work.
 We wrap certain tasks into `htn` scripts that frequently happen together or need to happen together as an atomic unit, for example, spining up a local env and applying database migrations on it, or building an image and reloading it into a local env, or deploying a Cloud Run service with it.